smartwe/rhyme/README.md

-When contributing to `Rhyme`, please first discuss the change you wish to make via a discussion or an issue When creating a pull request please use Emojis for your commits See also [gitmoji](https://gitmoji.carloscuesta.me/).
+When contributing to `Rhyme`, please first discuss the change you wish to make via a discussion or an issue When creating a pull request please use Emojis for your commits See also [gitmoji](https://gitmoji.carloscuesta.me/). to view comments or notes left in the code run `yarn notes-checker`or `npm run notes-checker`

 # Pull Requests